-The Roman soldiers went to such extremes and punishment because without them knowing the satanic forces were behind it and they were having a heyday.
-Besides, unsaved man despises the truth of God and Jesus is that truth.
+The Roman soldiers went to such extremes and punishment because, without them knowing, the satanic forces were behind it and they were having a heyday.
+Besides, unsaved man despises the truth of God and Jesus.

 Romans 8:7a Because the carnal mind is enmity against God